 - Dietary Fiber: Although foods with dietary fiber are beneficial, lots of fiber can fill up toddlers quickly.
 Provide frequent meals and snacks.
-Use some refined grains, such as fortified cereals, breads and pasta, and higher-fat plant foods including sunflower butter and avocados to help vegetarian children meet their energy and nutrient needs.
+Use some refined grains, such as fortified cereals, breads and pasta, or peel the skin on fruits and serve cooked instead of raw vegetables more often.